 We also host and take part in many research events, including regular Faculty and departmental research seminars, which will allow you to present your research in a safe and supportive setting.
 These events, along with our online environment, will help you connect with other research students from a range of disciplines.

-All your subject-specific studies will be enhanced and supported by our University-wide training sessions, where you’ll gain important research expertise in areas like ethics, presentations, intellectual property and digital scholarship.
+- All your subject-specific studies will be enhanced and supported by our University-wide training sessions, where you’ll gain important research expertise in areas like ethics, presentations, intellectual property and digital scholarship.

-MPhil: Candidates must hold a BA or equivalent in a related subject area.
+- MPhil: You’ll need a Bachelor degree or equivalent with first or upper second class honours, in a related subject area.

-PhD: Candidates should normally hold an MA or equivalent in a related subject area.
+- PhD: You’ll need a Master degree or equivalent in a related subject area.

-StudyPortals Tip: Students can search online for independent or external scholarships Students can that can help fund their studies.
+Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.